What personally identifiable information does Ceres collect?

 Ceres partners with third-party service providers to host our website and other online publications.
 Third-party service providers are not permitted to use or share any personally identifiable information that we provide to them.
 Ceres does not share any of the personally identifiable information we collect with other outside parties, unless we have received your specific permission to do so.

-We will not trade, share or sell a donor’s personal information with anyone else, nor send donor mailings on behalf of other organizations.
+We will not trade, share or sell a donor’s personal information collected online or offline with anyone else, nor send donor mailings on behalf of other organizations.

 Ceres uses personally identifiable records of people’s interactions with our online publications as a means for better understanding their interest in our work.
 At some point in time, this information may be used to personalize the publications and other information individuals receive from Ceres.